 B) one or more IP 3 tuples as defined in 3GPP TS 23.503 [2] i.e. the destination IP address, the destination port number, and the protocol in use above the IP;

-Editor's note: It is FFS whether the UE indicates the support of IP 3 tuple type in the traffic descriptor to the network.

 C) one or more non-IP descriptors, i.e. destination information of non-IP traffic;

 D) one or more DNNs;